jauwyang/holographic-parallax-visualizer/README.md

 ## Summary

-This program converts any standard 2D image (e.g. .jpg, .png, etc.) into a 3D holographic image with a parallax effect.
+This program converts any standard 2D image or video (e.g. .jpg, .mp4, etc.) into a 3D holographic scene with a parallax effect.
 It tracks the position of the user's face and shifts the parallax perspective accordingly to create a 3D depth illusion.
 The program can alternatively track the position of the mouse instead.

 ## How It Works

 ![](/markdown_sample_assets/gwen_stacy_parallax.gif)

-TLDR: The program computes the relative depth of all elements of an image and groups regions of similar depths into different layers that shift at varying speeds based on their depth - closer layers move faster, further layers move slower.
+For simplicity, let's explain using a single framed image.

 The program takes the desired image as input (in `/input_images`) and passes it into the [MiDaS Model](https://pytorch.org/hub/intelisl_midas_v2/) which computes the relative depth from this single image and outputs the corresponding depth map image.